Hear ye, hear ye! Lords and ladies of the Magic Kingdom! You are hereby most cordially invited to join us at Cinderella’s Royal Table!

 The Cuisine of the Castle

 Are you looking for a great meal with your Character Dining experience?
 Of course you are… especially at top dollar!
-The current non-Character Meal at the Royal Table is a lesser price (though, for real, not by much).
-But the full experience with Characters costs $75 per adult for Lunch and Dinner, and $45 for children ages 3-9.
-Breakfast is $62 per adult and $37 for children.
+The price for Breakfast is $65 per adult and $39 for children ages 3-9.
+Lunch and Dinner are $79 per adult and $47 for children ages 3-9.
 Oh, and the little dining princesses and princes receive a wand or sword and a Wishing Star.

 But still… the food quality at Cinderella’s Royal Table probably garnered the MOST comments of all, including: “For the $$$ you would think it would be superb every time.”